Elthron/Perudo/README.md

 # Perudo

-Perudo webserver project with aspirations of creating competent machine intelligences so that we can finally destroy Other Joe and Rob at perudo.
+Perudo webserver project with aspirations of creating competent machine intelligences so that we can finally destroy other Joe and Rob at perudo.

 \#notbitter